“I Married Him to Be His Partner, Not His Boss.”

 When I had a kidney stone from hell, he stepped up to make medical decisions for me, take care of me, and parent our children on his own.

-When I went through a period of depression, he empathized, prayed for me, and worked extra hard to be my partner.
+When I went through an emotional rough patch, he empathized, prayed for me, and worked extra hard to be my partner.

 When I lose my cool, he forgives me again and again.

 Does this mean he treats me like a child?

 No, this is just what a partner does.
 He recognizes my shortcomings, but loves me anyway — while always championing for me to get better.